Confessions of a Hitman

 Confessions of a Hitman (Confessions) is a Canadian crime drama film, directed by Luc Picard and released in 2021.
 Based on Gallant: confessions d’un tueur à gages, a 2015 non-fiction book written by Éric Thibault and Félix Séguin about Canadian contract killer Gerald Gallant, the film stars Picard as Gallant.

 The film's cast also includes David La Haye, Sandrine Bisson, Éveline Gélinas, Dany Boudreault, Emmanuel Charest, Jean-François Boudreau, Bobby Beshro, Maxim Gaudette, Louise Portal, Raymond Cloutier and Catherine De Léan.

 The film was shot in 2019, on a budget of $6.6 million.

-The film premiered at the 2021 Whistler Film Festival, where Picard won the award for Best Director of a Borsos Competition Film.
-It is slated for commercial release in March 2022.
+The film premiered at the 2021 Whistler Film Festival, and was commercially released in March 2022.

-The film received three Canadian Screen Award nominations at the 10th Canadian Screen Awards in 2022, for Best Supporting Actor (La Haye), Best Adapted Screenplay (Sylvain Guy) and Best Hair (Denis Parent and Jean-Luc Lapierre).